• Skip to main content

 2. Looking at landforms on a globe

 While we were reading about landforms, my kids had the idea to grab our globe and look at landforms on our globe.
-QBoy immediately started making connections between the shapes of the land on our globe and the shapes of the landforms described in our book.
+My son immediately started making connections between the shapes of the land on our globe and the shapes of the landforms described in our book.
 He even started sketching some of the forms on our Crayola Dry Erase Activity Center.

 3. Matching photographs of real landforms